 - Medians, trees, and on-street parking are our friends and serve as natural traffic calming.
 Removing on-street parking, even just during peak hours, has deleterious impacts on nearby businesses.

-- Urban arterials (like MLK Jr. Blvd), which typically have the most traffic of any urban street, should not be designed to maximize capacity and speed.
+- Urban arterials, which typically have the most traffic of any urban street, should not be designed to maximize capacity and speed.
 Because people live, work, walk and bike on these streets, the same complete street principles should apply.

 - There is nothing in AASHTO and ITE guidelines which prevents these, or other complete street designs from being included in projects.
 We are only limited by our imagination.

 In looking back over this list, I realized I’ve used Mr. LaPlante’s advice on many projects.
-Mr. LaPlante also gave a great presentation on retrofitting urban arterials into complete streets which explains transportation planning policies in more detail.
+Mr. LaPlante also gave a great presentation on retrofitting urban arterials into complete streets where he describes design and signal policies in more detail.